chillerlan/php-qrcode/README.md

 ```

 #### Authenticator trait
-This library includes [codemasher/php-authenticator](https://github.com/codemasher/php-authenticator) to create `otpauth://` QR Codes for use with mobile authenticators, all in a single trait:
+This library includes a trait for [codemasher/php-authenticator](https://github.com/codemasher/php-authenticator) that allows
+to create `otpauth://` QR Codes for use with mobile authenticators - just add `"chillerlan/php-authenticator": "^2.0"` to the `require` section of your *composer.json*
 ```php
 use chillerlan\QRCode\{QRCode, QROptions, Traits\QRAuthenticator};